VoidTemplar8/Networking_Midterm/README.md

 # Client Instructions:
 Run NetworkMidterm.exe
 Input IP Address of the server
-Click join button
+Click join button after
-wasd to move
+WASD to move
-press enter in the text chat in the bottom left to send message display name of user is on the top right
-Number above the cubes represants their ids
+Press enter in the text chat in the bottom left to send messages Display name when sending messages is in the top right Number above the cubes represents their ids

+Notes:
+Supports any number of clients (probably)
+A client can disconnect by pressing the leave button or closing the application

-have fun marking.
+Have fun marking.